JonathanShor/DoubletDetection/README.md

 ## Tutorial

-See our [jupyter notebook](https://nbviewer.jupyter.org/github/JonathanShor/DoubletDetection/blob/master/tests/notebooks/PBMC_10k_vignette.ipynb) for an example on 10k PBMCs from 10x Genomics.
+See our [tutorial](https://doubletdetection.readthedocs.io/en/latest/tutorial.html) for an example on 10k PBMCs from 10x Genomics.

 ## Obtaining data